BAMEWA - BLACK, ASIAN & MINORITISED ETHNIC WOMEN IN ACADEMIA

 Our member-only group has several joining eligibility requirements, which include:

 This website aims to publicise the different strands of BAMEWA Network.
-This includes our members alongside their expertise and experience; our blog posts submitted by members for publication; our social media pages - including our popular Facebook group and our soon to be newly released LinkedIn and Twitter pages; our not for profit organisation with our crowdfunding and fundraising campaigns and our pursuit to forge external opportunities for partnerships and sponsorship.
+This includes our blog posts submitted by members for publication, our social media pages - including our popular Facebook group and LinkedIn page and our pursuit to forge external opportunities through partnerships and sponsorship.

 Our blog aims to provide room for our members to share and publicise their work.
 These blog posts will be shared on our social media pages.
 Blog topics we are interested in publishing may include, but are not limited to: